icyveins7/ipp_ext/README.md

 # ipp_ext
 A bunch of C++ extensions to the Intel Performance Primitives C library.
 This repository is meant to be compiled directly with your own source code; it requires no separate compilation by itself.

 See below for the available extensions.
-All individual extensions are under the namespace ```ippe```, and can be universally included with
+All individual extensions are under the namespaces ```ipps``` and ```ippi```, which should be familiar to anyone who has used IPP before.
+Everything can be universally included with

 ```cpp
 #include "ipp_ext.h"